 - Charles Lightoller, Titanic Second Officer

-30 - the estimated speed at which the bow of the Titanic would have hit the ocean floor, in knots.
+30 knots - the estimated speed at which the bow of the Titanic would have hit the ocean floor (around 35 mph / 56 km/h).

 20° - the angle at which the bow hit the bottom.

-5mm was the minimum amount of movement of the hull's steel plates before the wrought iron rivets used in her curved sections would fail.
-Due to access difficulties in using a pneumatic riveting machine to construct the curved sections of the hull, these steel plates were sealed using wrought iron rivets rather than the stronger steel rivets used elsewhere; iron rivets were easier to hammer into place.
+Due to access difficulties in using a pneumatic riveting machine to construct the curved sections of the hull, these steel plates needed to be joined together using wrought iron rivets rather than the stronger steel rivets that were used elsewhere (iron rivets were easier to hammer into place).
 As shipbuilding moved to using steel instead of iron plates in the construction of hulls, this practice was widespread.
-However, forensic tests undertaken in 1996 by Johns Hopkins University in Baltimore revealed that, in the case of the Titanic, these iron rivets would fail with just a 5mm movement of the steel plates they were meant to secure.
+However, forensic tests undertaken in 1996 by Johns Hopkins University in Baltimore revealed that, in the case of the Titanic, these iron rivets would fail with just a 5mm movement between the steel plates they were meant to secure.

 © 2011 - Dave Fowler, History in Numbers.
 All third party trademarks are hereby acknowledged.